openstack/manila/doc/source/devref/hds_hnas_driver.rst

 Supported Operations
 ''''''''''''''''''''

-The following operations are supported in this version of Manila HNAS driver:
+The following operations are supported in this version of manila HNAS driver:
  - Create and delete NFS shares;
  - Extend NFS shares;
  - Manage rules to NFS shares (allow/deny access);